aDrongo/ad_computer_survey/README.md

 # LDAP Device Surveyor
 The purpose of this program is to ping an OU of computers.
-* Discovery is where it pulls from LDAP and pings device pulled
+* Discovery is where it pulls from LDAP and pings devices pulled
+* Uses async module for pinging, enables concurrency for faster processing.
 * By default it runs discovery every 10 minutes
 * Uses a SQLLite database to store data
-* Records last pinged time
+* Records last successful pinged time
 * It cross-checks it's database with LDAP every 12hrs
 * It can show LastLogon timestamp to identify inactive computers
 * You can filter the devices pulled from LDAP
+* It can display attributes pulled from LDAP
 * It can organize by location
-* It can display attributes pulled from LDAP

 Work in progress.
 TODO: Rewrite program to a more modular format with classes that doesn't rely upon calling individual python scripts.
 TODO: Add modularity to allow easy adding/removing of attributes

 ## Install Python3.7
-git clone git@github.com:NorthwestMotorsport/ldap_device_surveyor.git
+git clone this repo
 sudo apt-get install python3.7 python3-pip
-cd ldap_device_surveyor
 python3.7 -m pip install -r requirements.txt
 useradd --user-group flask
 sudo chown flask:flask .* -R